Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.DataMap/README.md

-# Azure.Analytics.Purview.DataMap client library for .NET
+# Azure Purview DataMap client library for .NET

-Azure.Analytics.Purview.DataMap is a managed service that helps developers get secret simply and securely.
+Microsoft Purview Data Map provides the foundation for data discovery and data governance.
+Microsoft Purview Data Map is a cloud native PaaS service that captures metadata about enterprise data present in analytics and operation systems on-premises and cloud.
+Azure PurviewDataMap client provides a set of APIs in Purview Data Map Data Plane.
+For a full list of APIs, please refer to [Data Map API](https://learn.microsoft.com/en-us/rest/api/purview/datamapdataplane/operation-groups?view=rest-purview-datamapdataplane-2023-09-01)..

 Use the client library for to: